-- A1. demonstrate the ability to use different data types and expressions when creating computer programs; - A2. demonstrate the ability to use control structures and simple algorithms in computer programs; - A3. demonstrate the ability to use subprograms within computer programs: - A4. use proper code maintenance techniques and conventions when creating computer programs.
+A1. demonstrate the ability to use different data types and expressions when creating computer programs;

+A2. describe and use modular programming concepts and principles in the creation of computer programs;

+A3. design and write algorithms and subprograms to solve a variety of problems;

+A4. use proper code maintenance techniques when creating computer programs.